Table of Contents

 The best way to earn links is to create content worth linking.
 When bloggers or reporters write content online, they like to cite authoritative content that supports their premise.
 One way to achieve such authority is to rank on search engines for data-driven keywords.
 For example, ranking for a phrase like how much do HVAC services cost will get you lots of natural white-hat links.

 Share Content on Social Media

 One of the best ways to earn links is to share your content on social media.
 You never know who may see your article on Facebook or Twitter or who may share it on their own account.
-While the chances of going viral with HVAC content remain thin, getting your content in front of the right eyes is how you earn quality backlinks in 2021.
+While the chances of going viral with HVAC content remain thin, getting your content in front of the right eye is how you earn quality backlinks.

 Establish Your HVAC Company Brand

 External websites feel most comfortable linking out to established brands for several reasons.
 First, they don’t have to worry about your credibility since they recognize your brand from afar.
 Secondly, they can trust users who leave their website to yours will have a favorable user experience.

 With so many websites published daily, bloggers and other online writers want the convenience of a trusted brand when creating links.

 Although backlinks help websites rank, they can also have the opposite effect.
 We discussed how black-hat link-building tactics can ban your HVAC website from Google.
 Similarly, malicious negative SEO attacks are designed to accomplish the same result.
 For this reason, many websites monitor their backlink profile so they can submit a disavow file if and when their website gets spam links from external domains.

 One thing to monitor is your link’s anchor text.
 If you start seeing dozens of instances of the same anchor text, your links might harm your website.
 It’s important to note that in some cases, weird links will pick up your title tag and use that as the anchor text.
 You don’t need to worry about disavowing in these cases since those links have no malicious intent.